-Comments concerning general neighborhood safety, security, and feel centered on the pedestrian, and how pedestrians interact throughout the downtown core.
+Comments concerning general neighborhood safety, security, and feel centered on the pedestrians pedestrian, and how interact throughout the downtown core.
 Some specific concerns were regarding the lack of separation between vehicular traffic and pedestrian spaces, such as sidewalks.
 Stakeholders commented that the lack of landscape buffer in those areas created an uncomfortable feeling for pedestrians.
 The nature of heavy, fast-moving traffic, in general made the downtown core an unfriendly feeling place for pedestrians.
-Stakeholders also commented that better crosswalk design and the addition of more historic "acorn" style street lighting would add to a safer and more secure feel for pedestrians.
-Additional comments were made about incorporating
+Stakeholders also commented that stakeholders' group.

+The groups guiding much of the project efforts; The City of Madera, Mark Thomas (lead consultant), and the better crosswalk design and the addition of more historic "acorn" style street lighting would add to a safer and more secure feel for pedestrians.
+Additional comments were made about incorporating "bulb outs" to shorten pedestrian crossings with additional landscape and stormwater management capabilities that would add shade and a better aesthetic to all the intersections.
-The groups guiding much of the project efforts; The City of Madera, Mark Thomas (lead consultant), and the stakeholders' group.

-"bulb outs" to shorten pedestrian crossings with additional landscape and stormwater management capabilities that would add shade and a better aesthetic to all the intersections.